 11 Most Dangerous Airports In The World

 Dangerous Airports In The World – Airports serve the vital role to get people and goods from one place to another place.
 All air travelers leave airports, which range in size from small facilities to enormous international terminals.
 Airline travel is one of the safest forms of public transportation but these world’s most extreme airports still scare people.
-Because of the challenges of taking off and landing, these 11 airports are considered to be the most dangerous airports in the world.
+Because of the challenges of taking off and landing, these 11 airports are considered to be the most deadliest airports in the world.

 1. Tenzing-Hillary Airport Or Lukla Airport – Nepal

 Tenzing-Hillary Airport or Lukla Airport is one the most dangerous airport in Nepal.
 Part of what makes this airport so difficult is to land the short length runway.
 This amazing airport includes high winds, cloud cover, dangerous runways, and steep terrain.
 Sudden weather changes and the steep terrain makes landing impossible.
 It is a starting point of the Everest Base Camp trek which is one of the best treks in Nepal.
 Lukla Airport in Nepal is one of the world’s deadliest airport.

 2. Princess Juliana International airport – St. Marteen

 Princess Juliana international airport is the main airport on the Caribbean island of saint martin.
 The planes come near to the beach when landing.
 Pilots have to fly over a little part of the beach, cross over the fence and then pass over the road and then land on the runway.
 It is one of the few places that people can be in such close contact to a plane landing and taking off.
 It is one of the most dangerous airports in the world.